 You can only delete data tables added with Add data.
 Data tables that were loaded using the load script can only be removed by editing the script in the data load editor.
+Do the following:

 • Click on the data table you want to delete.